 Within the next five years, Jean would like to work on her Master of Science in nursing or serve short-staffed areas as a travel nurse.

 When asked how FAU has prepared her for a career thus far, Jean said, “I received my first office job at FAU working as a student assistant.
-Working for the vice president of Student Affairs, I’ve learned hospitality and service to the university, which I can apply to the nursing field by providing service to my patients.
+Working for the vice president of Student Affairs & Enrollment Management, I’ve learned hospitality and service to the university, which I can apply to the nursing field by providing service to my patients.
 The College of Nursing is a beautiful facility that has the most caring professors that equip me for my future career as a nurse.”

 College of Nursing